PopItUp/BalloonProject-360/README.md

 **PopItUp** is a fun and suspenseful game to test your dice rolling skills!

+Check out our website at PopItUp.github.io

 ## User Stories

-The following functionality is completed:
+The following functionality will be completed:

 Unregistered Users:
 - [ ] As an unregistered user, I want to be able to register as a player so my statistics can be recorded.